shirazlinux/free-software-philosophy/content/learn/participate/derived-works.md

 Most permissive licenses require only that you include the license text, or even just a copyright statement, in your product.
-For free software projects which incorporate permissively licensed code into their work, meeting these obligations is is usually as straightforward as including an additional license with your source code.
+For free software projects which incorporate permissively licensed code into their work, meeting these obligations is usually as straightforward as including an additional license with your source code.

 When incorporating permissively licensed free software into non-free works, you